-Rather than consult an online database to avoid co-channel operations, as AFC does, the "listen-before-talk" mechanism required here will use the same technology designed to keep today's unlicensed Wi-Fi routers from interfering with each other.
+Rather than consult an online database to avoid co-channel operations, as Automated Frequency Coordination does, the "listen-before-talk" mechanism required here will use the same technology designed to keep today's unlicensed Wi-Fi routers from interfering with each other.
 See id. ¶101 (JA).
 Using that technology, a router "listens" to discover whether another router is using a particular frequency channel; if so, it either switches to a different channel or remains dormant until the other router stops transmitting.
 Id.
 Petitioners observed, however, that a consumer 6 GHz device will be able to "hear" only other such devices, which-like today's Wi-Fi routers-will radiate energy in all directions.
 The device will not be able to detect the narrow point-to-point beams transmitted between microwave towers outside.28

-The FCC did not dispute that point and, more generally, did not explain why it chose this ineffective approach rather than (among other safeguards) an effective AFC mechanism to reduce the risk of co-channel transmissions.
+The FCC did not dispute that point and, more generally, did not explain why it chose this ineffective approach rather than (among other safeguards) an effective Automated Frequency Coordination mechanism to reduce the risk of co-channel transmissions.
 See Order ¶101 (JA).
 That, too, is the epitome of arbitrary and capricious decisionmaking.

 In a later passage, the FCC suggested that the use of contention-based protocols may indirectly reduce the risk of interference with microwave receivers by keeping any given 6 GHz device from transmitting continuously-thereby lowering its "activity factor"-if other such devices are also transmitting nearby.
 Id. ¶120 (JA); see also §I.C, supra (discussing "activity factor").
-But such "politeness" among multiple unlicensed devices in the same vicinity will not protect a microwave receiver from harmful interference from one or another of those devices, each of which, by hypothesis, will be transmitting if the others are not.
+But such "politeness" among multiple unlicensed devices in the same vicinity will not protect a microwave receiver from harmful interference from one or another of can interfere with point-to-point microwave beams because its own transmissions those devices, each of which, by hypothesis, will be transmitting if the others are not.
 Indeed, because all consumers will continue using the internet, mutual politeness among proximate devices will not even cause any given device to transmit less than it otherwise would; it will simply drag out each device's transmissions over a longer period.
 The Order does not contend otherwise.

-28 See, e.g., AT&T 4/16/2020 Letter 5 (JA); FWCC 4/13/2020 Letter 3 (JA).
-In contrast, an access point can interfere with point-to-point microwave beams because its own transmissions are not point-to-point.
-See AT&T Comments 9 (JA).
+28 See, e.g., AT&T 4/16/2020 Letter 5 (JA); Fixed Wireless Communications Coalition 4/13/2020 Letter 3 (JA).
+In contrast, an access point